 There comes a time in everyone’s life when they start to think about purchasing their own home.
 However, just because you want something, it doesn’t mean that you’re ready for it, especially when talking about the huge responsibility of owning your own home.
 There is a lot that goes into even looking for a house, let alone purchasing it.
-Here are a few of the things that you need to consider.
+Here are a few of the things that you need to consider before you buy your own home.

 Not only will you need to provide a large amount of money for a deposit, even for a small house, but your bills will be much higher compared to renting too.
 You need to be sure that you are aware of every extra cost and are prepared for it.
 A lot of people don’t budget for the extra bills and costs when they purchase their first home and often get into lots of debt, which can lead to your house being repossessed.